Purpose of SAMP

 - Advise the Executive Committee as to its wishes in matters related to the acquisition of material to be added to the pool.

 - There shall be an Executive Committee that shall carry on the business of the Project between annual meetings, which shall consist of 4 elected members, one representative of the Library of Congress, one representative of the Committee on South Asian Libraries and Documentation (CONSALD), and a Project Administrator from the staff of The Center for Research Libraries.
 A Chairperson shall be elected from among the members of the Executive Committee to serve a two year term and to continue to serve as a member of the Executive Committee for one additional year after the expiration of his or her term as Chairperson.
 The elected members of the Executive Committee shall represent subscribing members of the project and shall be made up of two classes, serving two years each.
+Each class shall contain a Librarian Representative and a Faculty Representative.

 - Election of the Executive Committee